-Are you interested in cool new ways to travel with a tight budget?
-Well, you have come to the right place to get my secret tips for earning credit card reward points!
+Are you interested in cool new ways to travel more often, but with a tight budget?
+Well, you have come to the right place to get my secret tips for how I’m earning credit card reward points!

-Last year, I traveled using 238,000 frequent flier miles for travel all around the world.
+Last year, I traveled the world using 238,000 frequent flier miles.
 The total spent on flights was a whopping $127. and you can do this too!

 There are no affiliate links in this post… Just real information based on my experiences and what I’ve learned.

-How did I get started earning credit card points and miles?
+How I got started earning credit card points and miles:

 You see, it all began when I decided to give myself the gift of a once-in-a-lifetime trip to Africa for my 40th birthday.